 With the Raspa input ready, we now create the input file for GCMCWorkflow, know as the 'spec' file.
 This file will have all the information on sampling we want to perform, using the Raspa input we just prepared.

 A template for this spec file can be generated using the gcmcworkflow genspec command.
-This file should follow yaml formatting rules, edit the spec file to read as follows, these settings will be explained below.
+Now edit the spec file to read as follows, these settings will be explained below.